If you like to visit Amsterdam

 All rooms are split level and approximately 36 square meters in size.

-Sail 2015, the largest nautical event in Europe
+Sail is the largest nautical event in Europe

 is situated.
 You can do your relationships no greater pleasure with this exclusive arrangement.
 Of course, you also may use this unique offer.